MelvinFredrickJS/Rockpapersiccors/README.md

 # Rockpapersicssors
-A simple rock, paper and sicssor game built in html, css and javaScript
+A simple rock, paper and sicssor game built in html, css and javaScript.